Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Light soiling and small, fresh grease stains can be removed with a sponge and a little soap.

-Highly scrub-resistant
+Highly scratch-resistant

-Wallpaper in the bathroom should be at least washable or highly washable in order to withstand splashes and allow dirt to be removed with a damp cloth.
+Wallpaper in the bathroom should be at least washable or highly washable to withstand splashes and allow dirt to be removed with a damp cloth.
 Depending on your needs, scrub-resistant and highly scrub-resistant wallpaper can provide additional protection in the bathroom.
 It can also be cleaned with a brush and mild detergent.

 6 steps for hanging wallpaper in the bathroom

-Bathroom with Duravit D-Neo ceramics and bathroom furniture
+Bathroom featuring Duravit D-Neo fixtures and vanities

 Step 1